tmgsilva3/Html/README.md

 # HTML
-This is a repository or HTML projects
+This is a repository for HTML projects